AlexisCro/Converter/README.md

 # Tools
 The application being 100% front-end it is advisable to use the Live server extension of VSCode.

+API use :
+Fixer and Exchange Rates to convert currencies.
+Only Exchanges Rates to display and construct the dynamic list of currencies symbols.

 # GIT
 If you want to create some aliases to use with git and work fastly, here is some example :
 ```